CLANdrei/clandrei.github.io/README.md

 **Organisation**
 I have organised the following reading groups at Bonn:
+1. Open Problems Seminar 2024.
-1. Bounded cohomology SS (Sommersemester) 24.
+2. Bounded cohomology SS (Sommersemester) 24.
-2. Buildings WS (Wintersemester) 24/25.
+3. Buildings WS (Wintersemester) 24/25.
-3. JSJ decompositions SS 25.
+4. JSJ decompositions SS 25.
 The notes for this are available on [this blog](https://proofsfromtheblog.blogspot.com/).
+5. General Knowledge Club SS 26.